 Bonnie Benetti, CPA (she/her)

-Bonnie was welcomed as the Director of Finance of AAS in December of 2022.
+Bonnie joined AAS in December of 2022.
 She is a Certified Public Accountant (CPA) with over 11 years of professional experience in accounting, audit, taxes, and regulatory compliance.
 Prior to joining AAS, she served as a Section Chief in the Bureau of Fiscal Management, under the Office of Medical Assistance Programs, within the PA Department of Human Services.
 She used her accounting knowledge and leadership skills there to help further the mission to protect Pennsylvania’s most vulnerable citizens.
 Bonnie also spent 5 years in public accounting, where she gained valuable experience with many non-profit accounting clients.

 She earned her baccalaureate degree in Accounting from the Pennsylvania State University in 2011.
 She became a licensed CPA in 2015.
 In 2016, she established her own successful tax practice which she continues to enjoy on a limited part-time basis.
 Bonnie enjoys spending her free time cooking or going out for dinner, watching movies, taking nature walks, and most importantly spending time with her family, her friends, and her house full of pets.